Total Harmonic Distortion

 Lighting System Performance

 The entire lighting system must be considered when talking about “performance” and “reliability”.
 The lamp and the ballast must work properly together, like a speaker and an amplifier.
 If there is a mismatch in lamp and ballast systems, then distortions are created and amplified.
-Adding a complex, high frequency wave form to a lamp that was made for a simple one causes mechanical stresses on that lamp causing premature arc tube blackening, as well as cause fissures and cracks in the arc tube due to erratic arc stream performance.
+Adding a complex, high frequency wave form to a lamp that was made for a simple one causes mechanical stresses on that lamp causing premature arc tube blackening, as well as cracks in the arc tube due to erratic arc stream performance.

 There’s a THD Rating on my Electronic Ballast and the Number is Very Low…

 THD in lesser quality electronic ballasts will continue to be an important factor.
 Electronic ballast manufacturers do list a level of THD on their products.
-What these listed ratings are measuring is the total harmonic distortion that travels from the ballast to wall; what they aren’t measuring is the distortion level from the ballast to the lamp which can actually be much higher.
+What these listed ratings are measuring is the total harmonic distortion that travels from the ballast to the wall; what they aren’t measuring is the distortion level from the ballast to the lamp which can actually be much higher.
 This was a rather large oversight by the makers of electronic ballasts.

 There are a wide variety of considerations to take into account when converting to the new HID digital electronics.
 Proper lamp and ballast combinations are essential for successful integration of these technologies.
 A lack of understanding these THD considerations will cost time, money and energy at the expense of the crops.
 Failing systems are frustrating, costly and inefficient.
 Take all the necessary time and precautions to buy compatible digital lamps and ballasts, with a low THD, to gain the maximum benefits.